bencodrington/turbo-bard/README.md

 Runs `build` and then commits and pushes the output to the remote `gh-pages` branch, deploying it immediately to the live GitHub Pages site.
 [More info](https://www.npmjs.com/package/gh-pages#command-line-utility).

+After deploying, create a new tag with `git tag -a v1.2.3 -m "Description of update."`.

+Push it to remote with `git push origin v1.2.3`.

 ### In the `functions` directory

 #### `npm run watch`